concordium-cl/sandbox/SECURITY.md

 # Security Policy

-We appreciate your time and effort in responsibly reporting any security vulnerabilities you may find on our blockchain or related tooling.
+We appreciate your time and effort in responsibly reporting any security vulnerabilities you may find on our blockchain or in the related tooling.

 ## Reporting a Vulnerability

-Please write an email to <security@concordium.com>.
+**Please write an email to <security@concordium.com>.**

 Do not create a public bug ticket mentioning the vulnerability or discuss it publically before we got the chance to fix it.

-Please include the following information in your report:
+Your mail report should include the following information:
 - github user name
 - description of the vulnerability
 - potential impact